loading...

 Sandy lakeside beach with wooden picnic tables, tall pine trees, and calm water under a cloudy sky.Lizzie Gerecitano

-Situated along the southwest shore, it’s a popular spot near South Lake Tahoe.
-It’s part of the Camp Richardson Historic Resort & Marina, which offers a variety of:
+On the southwest shore, there is a popular lakeside destination in South Lake Tahoe.
+It’s part of the Camp Richardson Historic Resort & Marina, which offers a variety of outdoor activities, log cabins, dining, excursions, and boat rentals.

 This beach is great for swimming, sunbathing, kayaking, paddleboarding, biking, hiking, dining, and camping (or staying in a log cabin).

-You’ll also find music festivals and craft fairs in summertime, as well as the cutest general store at the entrance to the beach, open year-round.
+You’ll also find music festivals and craft fairs in the summertime, as well as the cutest General Store at the entrance to the beach (it’s got a fireplace and hot food), open year-round.

 3. Baldwin Beach